 True North Blog

-For many Australians, an e-bike is more than a way to get around.
-It has become a practical replacement for a second car, a way to avoid traffic, a faster way to commute, or simply the easiest way to enjoy riding again.
-Yet as interest grows, so has confusion.
-More buyers are now asking a simple but important question: “Which
+For many Australians, an e-bike has evolved into far more than just a recreational toy.
+It has become a legitimate transport revolution, a practical replacement for a second car, a way to bypass gridlock, a faster commute, or simply the most enjoyable way to explore our cities and suburbs.

 If you are asking “is a 1000W e-bike legal in Australia,” the short answer is no for public roads and paths.
 Across most states and territories the legal watt limit for a road-legal e-bike is 250 W continuous rated power.